openvinotoolkit/openvino_tensorflow/README.md

 ## Support

-Please submit your questions, feature requests and bug reports via [**GitHub issues**](https://github.com/openvinotoolkit/openvino_tensorflow/issues).
+Submit your questions, feature requests and bug reports via [**GitHub issues**](https://github.com/openvinotoolkit/openvino_tensorflow/issues).

 ## How to Contribute

 We welcome community contributions to **OpenVINO™ integration with TensorFlow**.
-If you have an idea for how to improve it:
+If you have an idea for improvement:

 * Share your proposal via [**GitHub issues**](https://github.com/openvinotoolkit/openvino_tensorflow/issues).
-* Ensure you can build the product and run all the examples with your patch.
-* In the case of a larger feature, create a test.
 * Submit a [**pull request**](https://github.com/openvinotoolkit/openvino_tensorflow/pulls).

-* We will review your contribution and, if any additional fixes or modifications are necessary, may provide feedback to guide you.
-When accepted, your pull request will be merged to the repository.
+We will review your contribution.
+If any additional fixes or modifications are necessary, we will guide you and provide you with feedback.
+Before you make your contribution, make sure you can build **OpenVINO™ integration with TensorFlow** and run all the examples with your patch (**what is this patch?**).
+If you you want to introduce a large feature, test it.
+Upon our verification of your pull request, we will merge it to the repository provided that the PR has met our approval.

-* All guidelines for contributing to the OpenVINO repositories can be found [here](https://github.com/openvinotoolkit/openvino/wiki/Contribute)
+You can find all the guidelines for contributing to the OpenVINO repositories [here](https://github.com/openvinotoolkit/openvino/wiki/Contribute)